Apolinary Horawski: Biography

 Apollinary, at ten, was sent to serve in the Brest-Litovsk Cadet Corps.
 Cadets studied general subjects of the classical school curriculum, such as languages, natural and social sciences.
 They were taught military disciplines, marching drill, riding, shooting, fencing, gymnastics, swimming, and also music and dance, drawing and painting.
 Apollinary had no inclination for military affairs, but liked drawing and painting.

 The architect Nicholas Benois, who was visiting Goravsky's uncle (Chief of the Cadet Corps), took notice of Apollinary's works and later helped him enroll at the Imperial Academy of Arts, where he studied with Maxim Vorobiev and Fyodor Bruni.
 He graduated in 1854 with a gold medal.
 From 1855 to 1860 he travelled and painted throughout Europe, visiting Geneva, Paris and Rome and stopping in Düsseldorf to study with Andreas Achenbach.
 During this trip, he met Pavel Tretyakov and began a collaboration that would later be very beneficial to his career.
-On his return to Saint Petersburg, he was awarded the title of "Academician".
+On his return to Saint Petersburg, he was elected an Imperial Academician.

 In 1869, the Academy gave him a stipend of 300 rubles annually to "complete his education" and produce paintings of folk-life in Belarus and Ukraine, a commission which he pursued diligently, despite the cold weather and rheumatism in his right leg.
 For twenty years (1865—1885), he occasionally taught drawing at the "Society for the Encouragement of the Arts", although he spent most of his time in Belarus at his estate near Kirilovich.

-Apollinary Goravsky died suddenly on March 28, 1900, at the Mariinsky Hospital in St. Petersburg at the age of 67.
+Apollinary Goravsky died on March 28, 1900, at the Mariinsky Hospital in St. Petersburg at the age of 67.
 The death was reported in Novoye Vremya (New Times) and Istorichesky Vestnik (Historical Herald) magazines.
-The artist was buried at Vyborg cemetery.
+The burial of Horawski, at the Vyborg Cemetery, was forgotten even before the said cemetery was destroyed during the Soviet era.

 His widow, Alexandra, remained without maintenance with daughters, Marya and Yulia, and started selling the artist's works in the 1900s.
 The greater part of his works are exhibited in the Belarusian National Arts Museum.
 In 2009, Belarus issued a stamp featuring his painting "Evening in Minsk".